peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * `EDecimal RoundToExponent(EInteger exponent,
  ERounding rounding)`<br>
- Returns an arbitrary-precision decimal number with the same value as this object but rounded to a new exponent if necessary, using the given rounding mode.
+ Returns an arbitrary-precision decimal number with the same value as this object but rounded to a new exponent if necessary, using the specified rounding mode.

 * `EDecimal RoundToExponentExact(int exponentSmall,
  EContext ctx)`<br>
- Returns an arbitrary-precision decimal number with the same value as this object but rounded to the given exponent represented as a 32-bit signed integer, and signals an inexact flag if the result would be inexact.
+ Returns an arbitrary-precision decimal number with the same value as this object but rounded to the specified exponent represented as a 32-bit signed integer, and signals an inexact flag if the result would be inexact.

 * `EDecimal RoundToExponentExact(int exponentSmall,
  ERounding rounding)`<br>
- Returns an arbitrary-precision decimal number with the same value as this object but rounded to the given exponent represented as a 32-bit signed integer, and signals an inexact flag if the result would be inexact.
+ Returns an arbitrary-precision decimal number with the same value as this object but rounded to the specified exponent represented as a 32-bit signed integer, and signals an inexact flag if the result would be inexact.

 * `EDecimal RoundToExponentExact(EInteger exponent,
  EContext ctx)`<br>
- Returns an arbitrary-precision decimal number with the same value as this object but rounded to the given exponent represented as an arbitrary-precision integer, and signals an inexact flag if the result would be inexact.
+ Returns an arbitrary-precision decimal number with the same value as this object but rounded to the specified exponent represented as an arbitrary-precision integer, and signals an inexact flag if the result would be inexact.